Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/import-opml.markdown

 3. Navigate to the OPML file’s location
 4. Select it and click **Open**

-NetNewsWire won’t replace your current subscription list.
-The new subscriptions will be added in addition to your current ones.
+*This won’t replace your current subscription list.* The new subscriptions will be added to your current list of feeds.